 Enter a file name in the Add New Groovy File/Add New Groovy Folder window.

 Paste your inline script into the file, and click Save.
-This script is now available as a file and can be shared with multiple Jira users on the same instance.
+This script is now available as a file and can be shared with multiple Bitbucket users on the same instance.

-Add a username picker field into your script.
+Add a user picker field into your script.

 Add a short text field to a script.